byuflowlab/GXBeam.jl/docs/src/index.md

  - Capable of using arbitrary units (as long as they are compatible)
  - Simple result visualization using [WriteVTK](https://github.com/jipolanco/WriteVTK.jl)
  - Built-in [DifferentialEquations](https://github.com/SciML/DifferentialEquations.jl) interface for time domain simulations.
  - Extensively validated against published analytical and computational results.
-See the [examples](@ref Examples).
+For more details, see the examples.

 ## Installation